Richard Codey: 2004 to 2006

 As governor, Codey championed a bill to ban smoking from indoor spaces in the state, more money for stem cell research, increased funding for mental health, and sports.
 Codey created a task force to recommend ways to end steroid abuse in high school and college sports in the state.
 The task force established drug testing for high school athletes on teams that play in the championships, with the state paying for the drug testing program.
 He also successfully negotiated for MetLife Stadium, which was constructed jointly by the New York Giants and New York Jets.

 In December 2005, Codey announced he was not accepting a new state slogan recommended by the State Commerce Department, following a study by a marketing consultant, which was paid for by the state.
 He said he felt the slogan "We'll win you over" made the state seem desperate.
-Governor Codey openly solicited slogan suggestions from citizens and then choose five finalists, which he opened to a vote from the public.
+Governor Codey openly solicited slogan suggestions from citizens and then chose five finalists, which he opened to a vote from the public.
 Days prior to leaving the governor's office, Codey announced the winner: "New Jersey: Come See for Yourself".

-Shortly before leaving the governor's office, Codey signed the first legislative moratorium on capital punishment enacted by any state in the nation.
+Shortly before leaving the governor's office, Codey signed the state's first legislative moratorium on capital punishment enacted by any state in the nation.
 The moratorium ended with the permanent ban of capital punishment by Codey's successor, Jon Corzine.

 Codey served the remainder of McGreevey's unexpired term, remaining governor until January 17, 2006.